edwingeorgeshaji/TECHNOBLADE/README.md

 ## Features

-- **Randomized Questions**: Enjoy a shuffled set of trivia questions each time you play.
+- **Randomized Questions**: Enjoy a shuffled set of trivia questions each time you play
 - **Multiple Choice Answers**: Pick the correct answer from four options.
 - **Score Tracking**: Keep track of your correct answers with real-time feedback.
 - **Celebratory Messages**: Get personalized results based on your score.